sammyhenningsson/shaf/README.md

     set_payload BarSerializer.to_hal(resource)
   end

-  it "all embeded a foo resources has correct attributes and links" do
+  it "all embeded foo resources has correct attributes and links" do
     each_embedded :foo do
       attributes.keys.must_include(:foo)
       attributes.keys.must_include(:bar)